Elements of the Program Review

 A complete description of the suggested substance of a program’s self-study comprises Part II of this document, “Instructions for Implementing a Self-Study.”
 The self-study process usually takes approximately a year to complete, and involves a significant amount of planning, meeting, data collecting, discussing, writing, reviewing, and editing.
 It is strongly suggested that a schedule for various components of the review be developed early in the process in order to facilitate accountability and avoid placing an inordinate amount of the work for the self-study on any one person or administrative office.
 Optimal implementation of the process is genuinely collegial, embracing all actors and perspectives.

-The FINAL FORMAT of the self-study should ideally be electronic only via a website (e.g., Sakai or MS Teams with security rights given to all participants), a combined master PDF that can be emailed to all participants, or a flash drive, assuming these electronic versions are easily accessible, organized, and readable.
+The FINAL FORMAT of the self-study should ideally be electronic only via a website (e.g., Canvas, Sharepoint, or MS Teams with security rights given to all participants), or a combined master PDF that can be emailed to all participants, assuming these electronic versions are easily accessible, organized, and readable.
 The Graduate School should receive the self-study materials approximately one month prior to the scheduled start of the on-campus visit of the Program Review Team.
 The Graduate School will handle distribution to everyone involved in the review and archival activities.

 The On-Campus Visit